0xReki/0xreki.github.io/_posts/2019/2019-03-12-riichi-mahjong-clients-2019.md

 </picture>

 {:.mt-4}
-All the information about the deal is in the center.
+All the information about the deal is in the centre.
 The dora indicators are in the wall as you expect.

 ### Final Fantasy XIV Online